mcfnord/rml/src/dishonest.md

 my friend's father did everything he could legally do--and then some--to subvert her wishes.
 An insane custody court battle ensued.

-# The alleged crime

-It meant the world to step out to a New Year's party with good friends.
-I got wild singing about the hard year behind me, and good one ahead.
-I barely remember the deed Lindquist called a crime.
-I have no dispute it was a very bad idea, but it never a crime.
-I chose the wrong words.
-In a career of trying to choose the right ones, I chose the wrong ones, not based on my meaning, but because they could be interpreted differently.
-It was incredibly late when I wrote seven words and fell asleep.

 # Scary police reports